jku/path-traversal-poc/README.md

 # TUF client metadata path-traversal proof of concept

-This repository will fool both legacy updater and ngclient to write (overwrite) a file outside of the client metadata store when `get_one_valid_targetinfo()` is called.
+This repository will fool both python-tuf client implementations to write (overwrite) a file outside of the client metadata store when `get_one_valid_targetinfo()` is called.
 For this specific example, the file will be written one level above the metadata directory but likely